What is Private Mortgage Insurance (PMI)?

 Private Mortgage Insurance (PMI) protects the lender in case you default on your mortgage.
 Sometimes you may

 need to pay up to 1-year's worth of PMI premiums at closing which can cost several hundred dollars.
-The best way
+The best way to

-to avoid this extra expense is to make a 20% down payment, or ask about other loan program options.
+avoid this extra expense is to make a 20% down payment, or ask about other loan program options.

 PMI companies write insurance policies to protect approximately the top 20% of the mortgage against default.
+This

-PMI company for any remaining amount up to the policy value.
+company for any remaining amount up to the policy value.

 Yes, it will help you obtain a larger loan, here’s why.
 Let's say that you are a family with $42,000 Annual Gross

-Income and monthly revolving debts of $800 for car payment and credit cards, and you have $10,000 for your
+Income and monthly revolving debts of $800 for car payment and credit cards, and you have $10,000 for your down

-$44,600, but with PMI covering the lender's risk you now can buy a $62,300 house.
-PMI has afforded you 39%
+but with PMI covering the lender's risk you now can buy a $62,300 house.
+PMI has afforded you 39% more house.

-more house. (these percentages can change, please check with your loan officers)
+(these percentages can change, please check with your loan officers)

 PMI costs vary from insurer to insurer, and from plan to plan.
-Example: A highly leveraged adjustable-rate
+Example: A highly leveraged adjustable-rate mortgage

-expect to pay a premium of approximately 0.78% times the annual loan amount, $92.67 monthly for a $150,000
+a premium of approximately 0.78% times the annual loan amount, $92.67 monthly for a $150,000 purchase price.

-purchase price.
-But, the PMI premium would drop to 0.52% times the annual amount, $58.50 monthly if a 10%
+But, the PMI premium would drop to 0.52% times the annual amount, $58.50 monthly if a 10% down payment was

 PMI fees can be paid in many ways depending on the company used: